journeyapps/journey-html-bridge-template/README.md

 yarn install
 ```

-This currently uses a linked `journey-iframe-client`, so clone that, yarn and yarn link etc. and also run `webpack`.

 ### Developing
 The entrypoint of the project is `src/main.ts`.
 Other files can be imported (required) from this.